appbugs/splunk-app/Splunk Server/README.md

 ### Installation
 Perform the following steps to install this app.

-Create a new folder “vericlouds” inside the  $SPLUNK_HOME/etc/apps/
+Create a new folder vericlouds inside the  $SPLUNK_HOME/etc/apps/
  ```sh
 $ cd $SPLUNK_HOME/etc/apps/
 $ mkdir vericlouds